tankh99/tp/docs/DeveloperGuide.md

 ## Deleting an existing appointment
 Pre-requisite:
 - You know the index (`appointmentId`) of the appointment that you are trying to delete.
-- There is at exactly one ("1") appointment stored in the CogniCare application.
+- There is exactly one ("1") appointment stored in the CogniCare application.

 Command: `deletea 4`
 - You must specify exactly the appointment identifier that exists.